Business Simulation Game

 3. Application of theory

-Another appeal of many games is their real time feedback on decisions made, which allows to practice a number of different strategies in a short period of time to discover what works best.
-This not only makes them more engaging, but helps students to put in practice the theories they learn in class, creating stickiness.
+Another appeal of many games is their real-time feedback on decisions made, which allows one to practice many different strategies in a short time to discover what works best.
+This not only makes them more engaging but helps students to put into practice the theories they learn in class, creating stickiness.

 4. In-game rewards